SalesforceLabs/MultiLevelNavigationMenus/README.md

 From a declarative perspective, this component cannot be used to swap out the nav menu in the header from theme settings.
 This is due to the unavailability of a nav menu interface to implement that would allow for such a swap.
 The availability of this interface is currently not on the product roadmap.

-From a development perspective, this component, being part of a managed package, cannot be included in the markup of another LWC component outside of its namespace due to Locker Service limitations.
+From a development perspective, including this component in a custom LWC behaves differently, depending on if you’re using your custom component in LWR vs Aura Runtime.
+In LWR, you can use a custom LWC which includes the “*ccnavmenus-nav-menu*”.
+On the other hand, in Aura Runtime you cannot use a custom LWC that includes other LWCs from different namespaces due to Locker Service limitations.

 ### Un-Limitations (Use Cases)